pnts/methodandmatter/source/words-make-worlds/expectations-to-agreements.html.md

 ### From Expectations to Shared Agreements

-The process I described here is what is commonly referred to in the coaching world as going from expectations to shared agreements.
-Expectations exist in your head, and if you don’t share them you set yourself for continuous disappointment because _people can’t read your mind_.
+The process just described is what is commonly referred to in the coaching world as “expectations and agreements”.
+Expectations exist in your head, and if you don’t share them you set yourself up for continuous disappointment because _people can’t read your mind_.

 The alternative is to create a set of shared agreements—expectations that are shared out loud, agreed to or modified, and then written down for reference.
 Shared agreements usually exist as “living documents” that can be updated or modified at anytime, to keep the system responsive and flexible.